 Often called "water cremation," alkaline hydrolysis uses a combination of gentle water flow, temperature, and alkalinity to accelerate the natural process of decomposition.

-- Environmental Impact: It uses 90% less energy than flame cremation and reduces greenhouse gas emissions by 35%.
+- Environmental Impact: It uses far less energy than flame cremation and significantly reduces greenhouse gas emissions.

 - The Result: Families receive "ashes" that are whiter and finer than flame-based remains.
-Because the process is so gentle, you actually receive about 20-30% more remains back, as more bone mineral is preserved.
+Because the process is so gentle, you actually receive noticeably more remains back, as more bone mineral is preserved.

 2. Natural Organic Reduction (NOR)